Get insider access

 If you want cheap earbuds that punch above their weight, look no further than the Skullcandy Dime 3 True Wireless.
 They have a well-balanced sound profile, with plenty of bass on tap, an accurate mid-range, and a bright treble response that adds sizzle to sibilants.
 You can also use the three built-in EQ presets to adjust the sound further.
 While these wireless in-ears don't have an ANC system, they block out a decent amount of noise passively and have some premium features, like Bluetooth multi-device pairing.

 They have a stable, reasonably comfortable fit, and their battery lasts over eight hours on a single charge, which is enough to get you through long days at the office.
 They have a deep in-ear fit that won't feel natural for everyone.
 If you want further options to fine-tune your headphones, consider the JBL Vibe Beam True Wireless.
-They're not as neutral-sounding out of the box, but they have a companion app with a parametric EQ and presets to help you achieve your desired sound.
-They have a less stable fit, though.
+They're not as balanced-sounding out of the box, but they have a companion app with a parametric EQ and presets to help you achieve your desired sound.
+They have a less stable fit than our pick, though.

 See our review